How Boris got pole-dancing former model into Prince Andrew's Buckingham Palace party

 The friend added: "She was very keen to ingratiate herself with the UK Government and she set about injecting herself into all aspects of Tech City, draping herself in Union flags at events, for instance.

 "She enjoyed bragging about Boris.
-She enjoyed doing that sort of, 'I am taking you into my confidence, you can't tell anyone, not a soul knows, don't breathe a word' kind of thing, except she was doing that with 20 different people.
+She enjoyed doing that sort of, 'I am taking you into my confidence, you can't tell anyone, not a soul knows, don't breathe a word' kind of thing, except she was doing that with 20 people.

 "Once she had brought you into her confidence, she would then start dropping his name into conversation quite regularly, talking as though she was an intimate of his, as in, 'I will have to ask Boris about that.'"

-Today, they are on opposite sides of the world – Ms Arcuri living in California, Mr Johnson the occupant of 10 Downing Street – but their friendship is now the subject of fierce scrutiny.
+Today, they are on opposite sides of the world – Arcuri lives in California, Johnson is the occupant of 10 Downing St – but their friendship is now the subject of fierce scrutiny.

-On Friday, the Prime Minister was referred to the Independent Office for Police Conduct watchdog and could yet face a criminal investigation over whether he gave favourable treatment to Ms Arcuri.
-The complaint was made to the IOPC due to Mr Johnson's role as Police and Crime Commissioner in London from 2008 to 2016.
+On Friday, the Prime Minister was referred to the Independent Office for Police Conduct watchdog and could yet face a criminal investigation over whether he gave favourable treatment to Arcuri.
+The complaint was made to the IOPC because of Johnson's role as Police and Crime Commissioner in London from 2008 to 2016.

 The move was criticised yesterday.
 Environment Secretary Theresa Villiers told BBC Radio 4's Today programme that the matter had been "blown out of all proportion", adding: "The Prime Minister is very clear that proprieties were observed.
 This seems to be pretty obviously a politically motivated complaint.
 I do feel this is a distraction and it is people seeking to use the complaints process in a highly political way."

-A fortnight before her Palace outing, Ms Arcuri was one of 26 delegates chosen to travel alongside Mr Johnson on a taxpayer-funded trade mission to Singapore and Malaysia.
+A fortnight before her palace outing, Arcuri was one of 26 delegates chosen to travel alongside Johnson on a taxpayer-funded trade mission to Singapore and Malaysia.

 To qualify, delegates had to be able to show that their companies had been trading for at least 12 months.
 Arcuri was the only one who did not meet the selection criteria.

-A London-based fashion designer said she lent Ms Arcuri some clothes for the trip: "Though she had this profile and wouldn't stop talking about the influential people she knew – particularly Boris – I got the feeling her businesses didn't quite match all the buzz.
+A London-based fashion designer said she lent Arcuri some clothes for the trip: "Though she had this profile and wouldn't stop talking about the influential people she knew – particularly Boris – I got the feeling her businesses didn't quite match all the buzz.
 She didn't have much money.

 "For example, she didn't have the right outfits to wear for Singapore and I lent her some silky tops."